VIA C3

-The VIA C3 is a family of x86 central processing units for personal computers designed by Centaur Technology and sold by VIA Technologies.
+The VIA C3 is a family of x86-32 central processing units for low cost personal computers designed by Centaur Technology and sold by VIA Technologies.
 The different CPU cores are built following the design methodology of Centaur Technology.

-In addition to x86 instructions, VIA C3 CPUs contain an undocumented Alternate Instruction Set allowing lower-level access to the CPU and in some cases privilege escalation.
+In addition to a standard x86-32 implementation, VIA C3 CPUs contain an undocumented AIS feature which may unintentionally allow for privilege escalation.

 Cores

 Samuel 2 and Ezra cores

 VIA Cyrix III was renamed VIA C3 with the switch to the advanced "Samuel 2" (C5B) core.
 The addition of an on-die L2 cache improved performance somewhat.
 As it was not built upon Cyrix technology at all, the new name was just a logical step.
 To improve power consumption and reduce manufacturing costs, Samuel 2 was produced with 150 nm process technology.

 The VIA C3 processor continued an emphasis on minimizing power consumption with the next die shrink to a mixed 130/150 nm process.
 "Ezra" (C5C) and "Ezra-T" (C5N) were only new revisions of the "Samuel 2" core with some minor modifications to the bus protocol of "Ezra-T" to match compatibility with Intel's Pentium III "Tualatin" cores.
 VIA enjoyed the lowest power usage in the x86 CPU market for several years.
 Performance, however, fell behind due to the lack of improvements to the design.

 Uniquely, the retail C3 CPU shipped inside a decorative tin.